mayanaor1/Biological-Computation-Final-Project/README.md

 - It prepares a table where each row represents a monotonic function, showing its output for each configuration.

-### 5. GUI Display
+### 5. Jupyter Notebook Display

-- Using Tkinter, the program creates a simple graphical user interface (GUI) to display the monotonic functions in a table format.

-- A `Treeview` widget is used to organize and display the table with configurations as column headers.
+The program uses pandas to create a DataFrame and displays it with custom styling in a Jupyter Notebook.

+Cell colors are customized:

+- Cells with a value of 1 are colored red.
+- Cells with a value of 0 are colored white.

 ### 6. Execution

 - The program runs a Tkinter event loop to keep the GUI open, allowing users to view the table of monotonic functions.